sarafridov/RobustNets/README.md

 # RobustNets
 RobustNets benchmark models and code.

-Code and model release for:
+Code and model release for the NeurIPS 2022 paper:

 [**Models Out of Line: A Fourier Lens on Distribution Shift Robustness**](https://arxiv.org/abs/2207.04075)